 A traditional shepherd’s pie (or cottage pie) is filled with cream, butter, and fatty ground beef or lamb.
 The potatoes in this recipe are made lighter with cauliflower and creamy with almond or soy milk.

-I was inspired by Chipotle sofritas to make the “meat” out of tofu in this recipe.
+I was inspired by Chipotle sofritas to make the “meat” out of tofu in this recipe (click here to learn more about tofu).
 However, it was really difficult to find ingredients to make the tofu look brown without adding chili powder or cumin!
-Those seasonings are prominent in Mexican foods, so it just didn’t taste right.
+Those seasonings are prominent in Mexican foods, so they just didn’t taste right.
 I tried this recipe again and luckily last minute my boyfriend suggested red miso paste which seems to work pretty well in conjunction with the Worcestershire.
 I added mushrooms too because it adds some umami flavor and more brown color to the mix.

 For the Potatoes: